eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/4-Use-enumerated-types-including-methods,-and-constructors-in-an-enum-type.md

 ````java
 String value = Colors.BLUE.getHexValue();
 ````
-If a enum contains attributes and methods, their definition  must always come after the list of constants in the enum and the list of constants must be terminated by a semicolon.
+If an enum contains attributes and methods, their definition  must always come after the list of constants in the enum and the list of constants must be terminated by a semicolon.

 The constructor of an enum must be private, any other access modifier will result in compilation error.
 For this reason, you cannot create an instance of an enum by using the *new* operator.